akusanfauriza/Gekur-ai/README.md

 # ngotot-ai
-Hello this is my simple AI project, a calorie calculator that can predict your BMI and help you in building muscle.
+Hello this is my ai team project, a calorie calculator that can predict your BMI and help you in building muscle.
 Build using C++